-During fiscal year 2016, the Authority recorded the creation of nearly 1,500 new jobs and investment of more than \$372 million by 38 projects.
-The City of Virginia Beach finished the year with a 3.8% unemployment rate, one full percentage point lower than the end of last fiscal year.
+The Department of Economic Development recorded the creation of 1,200 new jobs and investment of \$130 million by 40 projects.
+The City of Virginia Beach finished the fiscal year with 3.7% unemployment rate, more than one-half percent below the national rate.

-Significant growth occurred among each of our target business sectors, including six announcements by SWaM (Small, Women-and-Minority-Owned) certified businesses and five announcements by international businesses.
-Additionally, the \$1.86 million worth of local incentive grants leveraged nearly \$64 million in new private investment, a ratio of 34 to 1.
+Significant growth occurred among each of our target business sectors, including seven announcements by SWaM (Small, Women-and-Minority-Owned) certified businesses and four announcements by international businesses.
+Additionally, 20 incentive grants were awarded totaling \$1.39 million leverage \$53.23 million in new private investment, a ratio of 38 to 1.